 Always play it safe by calling ahead and asking the receptionist if their stylists are open to working with women with gray hair.

 If (for some reason), they’re not, and you’re back to square one, check out this great article about how to find a supportive stylist.

 Let’s hope that one good thing to come out of this global crisis is a new willingness on the behalf of salons to enthusiastically support their gray-haired clientele.

 IS GRAY HAIR HARD TO MAINTAIN?
+NO!